maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## [Classes More Than 5 Students](https://zhuanlan.zhihu.com/p/258705251)

-Please list out all classes which have more than or equal to 5 students.
+Please list out all classes which have more than or equal to `5` students.

+Question : is `[student,class]` PK?

 ```
 Courses